Home > Become a Notary > How to Become a Louisiana Notary

 2. Administer oaths and affirmations.

-4. Receive wills and make protests, matrimonial contracts, conveyances, and generally all contracts and instruments of writing.
+• To receive wills, make protests, matrimonial contracts, conveyances, and generally, all contracts and instruments of writing;

-7. Affix and raise the seals upon the effects of deceased persons.
+• To affix the seals upon the effects of deceased persons and to raise the same.

 To become a remote online notary public, you must:

-3. Determine the type of technology you will use to perform remote online notarizations and select a remote notary technology provider.
+4. Select one or more remote notary technology providers.
 The Louisiana Secretary of State’s website lists remote notarization technology providers.

 How do I update my address on my Louisiana notary commission?